Robinlovelace/robinlovelace.website/quotes.md

 layout: master
 ---

-This is a selection of some of my favourite phrases, harvested from a variety of sources.
+This is a selection of some of my favourite phrases from a variety of sources on a variety of topics.
-Rather than simply providing a list, each quote is given a topic and, in some cases, is followed by a brief explanation.
-Links to to the source material are made wherever possible;
-good quotes are best seen in the wider context.

 ## Friendship